-Therapeutic ultrasound is a modality that has been used by physiotherapists since the 1940s.
-Ultrasound is applied using the head of an ultrasound probe that is placed in direct contact with your skin via a transmission coupling gel.
+Therapeutic ultrasound is a modality that physiotherapists have used since the 1940s.
+Ultrasound is applied using the head of an ultrasound probe placed in direct contact with your skin via a transmission coupling gel.

 - healing rates